Gh0st352/SPECTRE/README.md

     - Automatically updates.

 - More advanced implementations to come (Directing ground forces to opposing forces, directing air response, gameplay mechanics, secret sauce).

 ---

+## Live Editor:

+Adds brushlike generation and deletion tools for generating and deleting dynamic ground units in game via player markers to tailor your experience.

+Simply add the following text to an in game marker:

+ Delete: /del [command] [coal] [opt param, ...]

+    /del zone [coal]
+    /del airfield [coal]
+    /del allairfield [coal]
+    /del circle [coal] [Circle Diameter (meters), centered on marker]

+ Spawn: /spawn [command] [coal] [opt param, ...]

+    /spawn zone [coal] [country] [smart] [bias]
+    /spawn airfield [coal] [country]
+    /spawn allairfield [coal] [country]
+    /spawn circle [coal] [Circle Diameter (meters), centered on marker] [country] [name]

+- Zone commands apply to the entire zone where the player marker was placed
+- Airfield commands apply to the nearest airfield from the player marker
+- All airfield commands apply to all airfields in the entire zone where the player marker was placed

+		coal = 1 for red, 2 for blue

+		country = 1 for red, 2 for blue
+			uses SPECTRE global defaults:
+				SPECTRE.Countries = {
+				  Red = country.id.CJTF_RED,
+				  Blue = country.id.CJTF_BLUE
+				}
+		smart = 1 or ommitted, if enabled uses ML strategies bias = 1 for red, 2 for blue.
+Only works if smart is used name = optional parameter to name the zone for use later. if ommitted, a temporary spawn zone name is generated

+- Upcoming updates will add the ability to restrict this function to specific UCID's if you want this enabled in a prod server for tweaking what gets generated.

+---